-Department II’s major research projects are conducted both collectively and individually.
-Each project organizes one or more Working Groups: six to eighteen scholars aiming at a collective publication.
-Publications of past Working Groups include: Biographies of Scientific Objects (2000), The Moral Authority of Nature (2004), Things that Talk: Object Lessons from Art and Science (2004), Thinking with Animals: New Perspectives on Anthropomorphism (2005), Natural Laws and Laws of Nature in Early Modern Europe (2008), Histories of Scientific Observation (2011), Beyond the Academy: Histories of Gender and Knowledge (2013), How Reason Almost Lost Its Mind: The Strange Career of Cold War Rationality (2014), Endangerment, Biodiversity, and Culture (2015), Canonical Texts and Scholarly Practices (2016), Documenting the World: Film, Photography, and the Scientific Record (2016), Before Copernicus: The Cultures and Contexts of Scientific Learning in the Fifteenth Century (2017), Science in the Archives (2017), and Data Histories (2017).
+Department II’s major research projects were conducted both collectively and individually.
+Each project organized one or more Working Groups: six to eighteen scholars aiming at a collective publication.
+Publications of Working Groups include: Biographies of Scientific Objects (2000), The Moral Authority of Nature (2004), Things that Talk: Object Lessons from Art and Science (2004), Thinking with Animals: New Perspectives on Anthropomorphism (2005), Natural Laws and Laws of Nature in Early Modern Europe (2008), Histories of Scientific Observation (2011), Beyond the Academy: Histories of Gender and Knowledge (2013), How Reason Almost Lost Its Mind: The Strange Career of Cold War Rationality (2014), Endangerment, Biodiversity, and Culture (2015), Canonical Texts and Scholarly Practices (2016), Documenting the World: Film, Photography, and the Scientific Record (2016), Before Copernicus: The Cultures and Contexts of Scientific Learning in the Fifteenth Century (2017), Science in the Archives (2017), and Data Histories (2017).

 Individual scholars with related interests, from Pre- and Postdoctoral Fellows to senior Visiting Scholars, were also invited to pursue their own research and single-authored publications under the umbrella of the major departmental research projects.
 All Department II scholars met regularly to discuss work-in-progress at the bimonthly colloquia.
 The past colloquium program is available here.